Demographics of Armenia: Reproduction indicators

 In 2016, natural increase of population comprised 12,366 persons and the crude rate of natural increase reached 4.1%, per 1000 population, decreasing by 0.4 percent compared to the previous year.

-After double-digit crude natural increase rates between 1982–1992, rates did not exceed 5.5 after 1998.
+After double-digit crude natural increase rates between 1982 and 1992, rates did not exceed 5.5 after 1998.
 At a regional level, slightly better rates were recorded in the capital Yerevan, where the value of 5.5 is consistently being surpassed since 2009.
 Particularly weak is natural increase in Tavush and Syunik provinces, not much better off are Lori and Vayots Dzor provinces.

 Fertility Rate (TFR) (Wanted Fertility Rate) and CBR (Crude Birth Rate):

 Armenia's Total Fertility Rate at 1.6 was lowest in the Caucasus region in 2017.
-TFR is expected to stay at 1.6 between 2015–2020, less from 1.7 in years 2010–2015.
+TFR is expected to stay at 1.6 between 2015 and 2020, less from 1.7 in years 2010–2015.

 The mean age of mothers at birth was 26.8 years and at first birth it was 24.7 years in 2016.
-Adolescent birth rate, as well as, share of women married at age of 18 was lowest in Armenia compared to its neighbouring countries.
+Adolescent birth rate, as well as, share of women married aged 18 was lowest in Armenia compared to its neighbouring countries.

-In 2016, infant mortality rate (in the first year of their life) was 8.6%, per 1,000 live births.
+In 2016, infant mortality rate (in the first year of their life) was 8.6 per 1,000 live births.

-A study revealed that population growth rate changes were more favourable in Armenia than in its surrounding countries between 2005–2015.
+A study revealed that population growth rate changes were more favourable in Armenia than in its surrounding countries between 2005 and 2015.